spotts2010/global-stay-2/README.md

 - **Date & Time Formatting**: Add an option to the "Currency & Language" page to allow users to override the default date and time formatting, which is initially set based on their profile's country selection.
 This would allow a user in the US to select a UK date format (DD/MM/YYYY) if they prefer.
 - **Contact Host**: Consider a "Contact" button on booking cards.
 This would initiate an internally managed communication thread between the guest and the property host, possibly integrated within the notification system or a new dedicated messaging page.
 - **Dynamic Language/Currency Selector**: The Language/Currency indicator in the main header is an actionable item.
 When clicked, it opens a modal allowing users to temporarily change their language and currency for the current browsing session.
 This modal will also provide a choice to make the change permanent by updating their default profile settings.
+- **Points of Interest Enhancements**:
+  - **Customer-Facing Map View**: On the front-end accommodation detail page, implement an interactive map that displays markers for all saved points of interest.
+These could be color-coded by category, with a different marker for the property's location.
+This allows guests to visually understand the proximity of attractions.
+  - **Map Directions**: Clicking on a point of interest marker on the map should generate a Google Maps Directions URL, showing the route from the property to that point of interest.
+  - **Bulk Import**: Allow hosts to add multiple points of interest at once by entering a list of addresses or Google Place IDs.
+  - **API Quota Management**: Implement strategies (like caching or deferred requests) to manage and minimize calls to the Google Places API to stay within usage limits.
+- **Property Type Management**: A dedicated settings page for Super Admins to manage the available "Property Types" (e.g., Hotel, Hostel, Villa).
+This would allow adding new types, editing existing ones, or removing them from the system.
+It should also support importing a list of types from a CSV file.

 ### Known Issues

 - **Map Interaction Issues**: The interactive map on the home page cannot be dragged or panned, and the accommodation markers are not clickable.
 Only the zoom controls are functional.
 This prevents users from properly exploring the map area.
+- **`react-beautiful-dnd` Console Warning**: A development-only warning (`Invariant failed: isDropDisabled must be a boolean`) appears in the console on the "Photo Gallery" edit page.
+This does not affect functionality but should be investigated.
-- **404 Errors on Hard Refresh**: The `/account/my-stays/upcoming` and `/account/my-stays/past` pages consistently produce a 404 error when the page is hard refreshed in the browser.
-The page loads correctly with client-side navigation or after a full "Restart App" in the development environment.
-This suggests a server-side rendering or routing issue specific to this nested route that needs further investigation.
+- **(Resolved) 404 Errors on Hard Refresh**: The `/account/my-stays/upcoming` and `/account/my-stays/past` pages were consistently producing a 404 error on a hard refresh.
+This was resolved by fixing an issue in the routing and layout structure.
 - **(Resolved) Linting Error on Commit**: A pre-commit hook was failing due to an ESLint error (`no-async-client-component`) in the `src/components/SearchParamsClient.tsx` file.
 This file was a redundant and unused duplicate of the home page.
 The issue was resolved by deleting the file.
-This note is for reversion reference if needed.
+- **(Resolved) Admin Area Layout & Routing Issues**: A series of issues related to Next.js App Router conventions were resolved.
+This included:
+  - **Clunky UI**: The "Edit Listing" section was refactored to use a single, dedicated sidebar that replaces the main admin sidebar, providing a cleaner, full-screen editing experience.
+  - **404 & Runtime Errors**: Multiple 404 and Firebase runtime errors in the `/admin/listings` pages were fixed.
+The root causes were improper use of client-side hooks in server components, incorrect Firebase SDK initialization, and mixing client/server SDKs within Server Actions.
+The codebase has been refactored to follow correct Next.js and Firebase best practices.
+  - **Incorrect `params` Handling**: Several components were accessing `params` directly instead of using `React.use()` as required by the latest Next.js version, which was causing console errors.
+This has been fixed across the affected admin pages.